capawawa/TrackRealID/README.md

 docker-compose up -d
 ```

+## Advanced Features

+### Error Handling and Reliability

+The tracker includes robust error handling:
+- Retry mechanism for failed website checks
+- Exponential backoff for repeated failures
+- Detailed error logging with different severity levels
+- HTML debugging for parsing failures
+- Graceful shutdown handling

+### Configuration Validation

+The application validates its configuration on startup and provides helpful error messages if any required settings are missing.

 ## Troubleshooting

 - **No notifications received**: Check the log file to see if there were any errors sending emails.
 Make sure your Gmail app password is correct.
 - **Website structure changed**: If the NJ MVC changes their website structure, the tracker may need to be updated to match the new HTML structure.
+HTML debugging files will be saved automatically if parsing fails.
+- **Process not stopping**: Use the force option to kill the process: `./tracker.sh stop -f`
+- **Multiple instances running**: Use `./tracker.sh status` to see all running instances and `./tracker.sh stop` to stop them all.

 ## License